Avocarrot/hiring/back-end/code-review-exchange/assignment.md

 1. The original Pull Request which contains your review comments.
 2. The new Pull Request that contains your changes.
 Feel free to add any interesting approaches or important points in the PR's description.

+Please do not merge or close the requests mentioned above.